-- Academic qualification fixed for the post in the Special/Adhoc Rules. - ii. a.
-Sound health and active habits and free from any bodily defects or infirmity - b.
-Character and anticidents satisfactory. - iii.
+i.
+Academic qualification fixed for the post in the Special/Ad hoc Rules.

+ii. a.
+Sound health and active habits and free from any bodily defects or infirmity b.
+Character and antecedents satisfactory.

+iii.
 Minimum age of 18 years.
-Maximum age mentioned in the Special Rules, if so mentioned if not 28 years, which is relaxed up to 5 years for SCs, STs and BCs and up to 10 years for physically handicapped.
-Relaxed upto 5 years of regular service in the case of those in State Government Service and the Persons who worked in armed forces are allowed to deduct 3 years in addition to the entire service in the armed forces, for SCs and STs when limited recruitment is made relaxation upto 10 years is allowed.
-Maximum age limit raised by 6 years in GOMs No.561, GAD(Ser.
+Maximum age mentioned in the Special Rules, (if not mentioned, 34 years) which is relaxed up to 5 years for SCs, STs and BCs and up to 10 years for physically handicapped.
+Relaxed up to 5 years of regular service in the case of those in State Government Service.
+Persons who worked in armed forces are allowed to deduct 3 years in addition to the entire service in the armed forces.
+For SCs and STs when limited recruitment is made relaxation up to 10 years is allowed.
+Maximum age limit raised by 6 years in G.O.Ms.
+No.561, GAD (Ser.
 A) dt 11.10.1988 except to the posts of executive nature in Police, Excise, forest and Fire Services.
-In no case it should exceed 45 years with regard to SCs and STs and 40 years for BCs. - iv.
-Disqualifications are: Canvasing or bringing influence, plural marriage not permissable under the personal law applicable to the candidate, dismissal from service previously and conviction in a criminal court.
+In no case it should exceed 45 years with regard to SCs and STs and 40 years for BCs.

+iv.
+Disqualifications are: Canvasing or bringing influence, plural marriage not permissible under the personal law applicable to the candidate, dismissal from service previously and conviction in a criminal court.
 (Persons involved in subversive activities also are not fit for Government service.)

-4. ELIGIBILITY FOR PROMOTION /APPOINTMENT BY TRANSFER

-(Rule - 8) And Rule 12(3) (B)
+4. ELIGIBILITY FOR PROMOTION /APPOINTMENT BY TRANSFER (Rule - 8) and Rule 12(3) (B)

-Satisfactory completion of probation in the category in which he is serving and acquisition of requisite qualifications prescribed in the special rules by the presecribed date.
+Satisfactory completion of probation in the category in which he is serving and acquisition of requisite qualifications prescribed in the special rules by the prescribed date.